Mountain lion attacks 5-year-old at Southern California park and is euthanized

 The cougar remained in the tree until state parks rangers arrived and determined it was a threat to the public.
 The animal was euthanized with a firearm, officials said.

-Mountain lions rarely attack humans.
-About 20 attacks have been confirmed in California in more than a century of record-keeping, the Fish and Wildlife department said earlier this year.
+Mountain lions rarely attack people.
+About 20 attacks have been confirmed in California in more than a century of record-keeping, and only three have been fatal, the Fish and Wildlife department said earlier this year.

 In March, two adult brothers who were attacked, one fatally, by a mountain lion in Northern California tried to scare the cougar away once they realized it was stalking them, and then fought with the animal after it pounced.